Lilia Valutyte stabbing: Man killed nine-year-old girl, jury finds

 The jury of six men and six women took 30 minutes to make their unanimous decision on Tuesday afternoon.

-Lilia was playing in Fountain Lane in the Lincolnshire town, outside the shop where her mother worked, when Skebas stabbed her.
+Lilia was playing with a hula hoop in Fountain Lane in the Lincolnshire town, outside the shop where her mother worked, when Skebas stabbed her.

 Earlier, prosecutor Christopher Donnellan KC, told the the jury: "He thrust the knife straight into her chest and through into her heart."